CKXY-FM: History

 In February 2007, Tiessen Media received CRTC approval to add a rebroadcaster of CFIT-FM/Airdrie at 95.3 FM in Cochrane, Alberta.
 In March 2009, the CRTC approved an application by Tiessen to move CFIT-FM-1's transmitter to a new location with a higher elevation, and change its frequency to 91.5.
 Tiessen cited that this would improve reception (especially among those commuting from Calgary), and allow it to be fed over-the-air by CFIT's main signal.

-On July 9, 2015, the station's current owner Golden West Broadcasting submitted an application with the CRTC for a new radio station serving Cochrane, which would replace CFIT-FM-1 on its frequency.
-Golden West proposed a country format with a focus on local news and information.
-The application was denied by the CRTC, ruling that the proposed station would likely have to solicit advertising sales outside of Cochrane in order to be economically viable, and that the station could dilute the revenue and audience of Calgary-based stations.
+On July 9, 2015, CFIT's current owner Golden West Broadcasting submitted an application with the CRTC to convert CFIT-FM-1 into a new standalone station serving Cochrane, proposing a country format with a focus on local news and information.
+The application was denied by the CRTC, ruling that the proposed station would need to solicit advertising sales outside of Cochrane to be economically viable, and would thus dilute the revenue and audience of Calgary-based stations.

-On December 3, 2018, the CRTC approved a revised application for the station, citing improving economic conditions and population growth in Calgary and Cochrane that are sufficient to support a new radio station, a signal with a shorter primary contour to establish Cochrane as being a specific media market, and Golden West agreeing to a condition of license forbidding the station from soliciting advertising in the city of Calgary.
+On December 3, 2018, the CRTC approved a revised application for the station, citing that improving economic conditions and population growth in Cochrane had made it economically feasible to operate a station in the town without diluting Calgary stations.
+Golden West specified a shorter signal range than the first application, and agreed to a condition of license prohibiting the station from soliciting advertising sales in the city of Calgary.
+Rawlco Communications intervened in support of the application due to Golden West's established experience in hyperlocal operations.

 On October 24, 2019, the new station officially launched as 91.5 Cochrane Now, with the call letters CKXY-FM.